fusebit/everyauth-express/README.md

-# Everyauth
+# EveryAuth

-Everyauth is the easiest way to call third party APIs from your app without learning OAuth.
+EveryAuth is the easiest way to call third party APIs from your app without learning OAuth.

 ```javascript
 import everyauth from "@fusebit/everyauth-express";